Mr. Todd Osborn, Superintendent

 - I drive around the school district to check on sidewalks and slippery roads.

 - I speak with the surrounding school districts superintendents to get their input and what decision they are making.
 Keep in mind that neighboring districts may not have similar style of roads, (roads that have a lot of curves, drifting areas, hilly roads, or a road department that starts earlier/later than Doylestown or Chippewa Township).

 - I speak with our Bus Transportation Director, Mrs. Robin Coffee and get her input..

 - I use this option when the roads are sloppy but all the information that I have is the road crews just need a little more time to plow and get salt on the roads.
 The weather is not expected to get worse.

 - Weather is cold but will warm up when the sun rises.
-I use Negative 10 wind chill temperature as the guide that I will delay as long as the temperature will warm when the sun rises.
+I use Negative 10 as the guide that I will delay at this wind chill temperature with the temperature warming when the sun rises.

 School is Canceled:

-- Roads are slippery, the road crews will be on the roads all day, sidewalk are snow covered and icy, and more snow is coming.
+- Roads are slippery, the road crews will be on the roads all day, sidewalks are snow covered and icy, and more snow is coming.